diaviloai/Onedebrid/currentsprint.md

   assignment instead.
-- **`PlaybackState` naming collision:** `CoordinatorState` (sealed interface, `PlaybackCoordinator.kt`) vs `PlayerLifecycleState` (enum, `SessionState.kt`) — resolved via import aliases, reused again this session in `PlayerViewModel.kt`/`PlayerScreen.kt`.
+- **`PlaybackState` naming collision:** `CoordinatorState` (sealed interface, `PlaybackCoordinator.kt`) vs `PlayerLifecycleState` (enum, `SessionState.kt`) — resolved via import aliases.
-- **ExoPlayer instance belongs in the Compose screen, not the ViewModel** (`PlayerScreen.kt`'s `DisposableEffect(Unit).onDispose` pattern) — unchanged, confirmed still correct after this session's `PlayerScreen.kt` rewrite.
+- **ExoPlayer instance belongs in the Compose screen, not the ViewModel** (`PlayerScreen.kt`'s `DisposableEffect(Unit).onDispose` pattern).
 - **When a paste truncates at a consistent point across retries, that's a signal to chunk the paste, not retry it unchanged.**
 - **currentsprint.md on GitHub is the authoritative completion record** — project file copies / prior-session memory summaries are a convenience cache only and can be stale.
+- **Before proposing a design for a UI feature, trace whether the data it would display can actually exist yet** (Session 28) — the stream-candidate picker looked ready to build based on the Next Steps list alone, but tracing `SearchProvider`'s actual DI binding revealed it's a stub that always fails.
+Worth checking real data availability, not just architectural readiness, before scoping a UI-heavy task.
+- **A `RepositoryResult<T>`-returning method with an existing `Failure` branch can often propagate a nested call's own `Failure` directly** (`ResolvePlaybackUseCase.resolveSmartDefault()` returns `searchResult` directly in its `is RepositoryResult.Failure` branch) rather than re-wrapping the error — kept simple since `search()`'s `AppError` values are already meaningful to the caller.
 ## Next Steps, In Order

 1. **Stream-candidate picker UI.** Not started.
-Needed to lift the Smart-Defaults-only limitation from Home, Search/Details, and Player's own request-building (`preferredSource` is `null` everywhere today).
+Blocked in practice on a real `SearchProvider` implementation — see Known Limitations above.
+   Building the picker now would mean UI against data that can't be real, which is why it was deprioritized this session in favor of the Smart Defaults fallback fix.
+The fallback fix's `resolveSmartDefault()` candidate-fetch logic in `ResolvePlaybackUseCase` (Session 28) is the natural extraction point once this is picked up — the picker needs the same "get candidates for this Media" step, just surfaced to the user instead of auto-applied.
+2. **A real `SearchProvider` implementation.** Not formally scoped yet, but surfaced as a hard dependency of Next Step #1 this session (see Known Limitations).
+Worth discussing with Dia as its own prioritized item rather than assuming it happens implicitly as a side effect of the picker work — likely a larger task than either the picker or the fallback fix (real scraper/indexer integration, new DTOs, new error mapping), per `Provider_Architecture.md`.
-2. **Continue Watching → Details routing with resumePositionMs.** Not started.
-Would mean deciding whether Continue Watching should route through Details after all now that Player resolves from nav args cleanly either way — worth revisiting now that the nav-arg pattern is proven end-to-end for Player specifically, not just Details.
+3. **Continue Watching → Details routing with resumePositionMs.** Not started.
+Would mean deciding whether Continue Watching should route through Details after all now that Player resolves from nav args cleanly either way.
-3. **Comment-only `PendingPlaybackHolder` cleanup** in `SearchViewModel.kt`, `SearchScreen.kt`, `MediaCache.kt` — punted from
-   Session 27 due to time.
-No functional impact (stale prose only), but should be cleared soon so nothing points at a deleted file.
 4. **`AppError.ValidationError` case.** Would let profile-related
-   validation errors, and now also `getEpisodeById()`'s not-found case, surface distinct user-facing messages instead of reusing `LocalStorageError`/`Unknown`.
+   validation errors, and `getEpisodeById()`'s not-found case, surface distinct user-facing messages instead of reusing `LocalStorageError`/`Unknown`.
 Low urgency, growing slightly with each session that reuses `Unknown` as a catch-all.
 5. **Completion-percentage / markAsCompleted wiring.** Not started.